RabebMessadi/kubernetes_samples/07_wordpress/README.md

-# MYSQL and PHPMYADMIN in Kubernetes with Kustomization file
+# WORDPRESS with MYSQL and PHPMYADMIN in Kubernetes

 ### create 64bit password
 ```